openedx/edx-platform/cms/djangoapps/contentstore/docs/decisions/0004-service-layer-for-contentstore-views.rst

 Rejected Alternatives
 ---------------------
 Contentstore may be becoming too big and may warrant being split up into multiple djangoapps.
 However, that would be a much larger and different refactoring effort and is not considered necessary at this point.
-By implementing this ADR we are not preventing this to happen later, so we decided to follow the patterns described in this ADR for now.
+By implementing this ADR we are not preventing this from happening later, so we decided to follow the patterns described in this ADR for now.

 Community Feedback
 ------------------